sirspen/minikube-exercise/README.md

 $ eval $(minikube -p minikube docker-env)
 ```

-If this step is not run the pods will have a `ImagePullBackOff` error as the docker images will be on the host machines Docker deamon and not Minikubes.
+If this step is not run the pods will have a `ImagePullBackOff` error as the docker images will be on the host machines Docker daemon and not Minikubes.

 ### Build HelloWorld Docker Image